Vision loss detection and progression prediction

 Our team aims to better characterize the functional loss from ocular diseases like glaucoma with the goal of developing novel diagnostic methods and improving the prediction of how those diseases may progress in the future.

 We developed and evaluated a novel scheme of representative patterns for glaucomatous vision loss based on unsupervised machine learning and explored the impact of individual anatomical parameters on it.
 These patterns help to distinguish true glaucomatous functional loss from the various and frequent measurement artifacts and from damages caused by other ocular diseases and contribute to the diagnosis of vision loss and its progression.
-Apart from the improvement of diagnostic and prognostic methods, our team also study the optimal scheduling of patients, i.e., the optimal time intervals for patient testing to maximize the information gain of each test.
+Apart from the improvement of diagnostic and prognostic methods, our team also studies the optimal scheduling of patients, i.e., the optimal time intervals for patient testing to maximize the information gain of each test.

 The translational potential of this work related to diagnostic improvements is not only reflected by the publications, but also by the patents—namely one patent on modeling of glaucomatous visual field loss and another patent on an algorithm to determine the optimal scheduling intervals for patient testing.
+Check out our open-source code repositories on our Harvard Ophthalmology AI Lab GitHub account.

 Selected Publications